Setting up Ruckus RADIUS with Foxpass

 The "Test" button does not support EAP-TTLS-PAP, and instead assumes a less secure protocol.
 This doesn't matter, though, because ultimately the authentication conversation happens between a user's phone / laptop and the RADIUS server directly (the Access Point merely connects the two).

-Android, Linux, Windows 8, and Windows 10 all support TTLS-PAP natively.
+Android, Linux, Windows 8, Windows 10, and Windows 11 all support TTLS-PAP natively.

-Windows 7 will work if the computer has the Intel wireless chipset and you install the Intel drivers, or if you use a third-party supplicant like SecureW2.
+Windows 7 will work if the computer has the Intel wireless chipset and you install the Intel drivers.